-In order to comply with the legislation this was due to be renewed in 2021.
-However the traffic movements in 2021 did not reflect true numbers due to reduced traffic and BAL raised concerns with Defra regarding this.
+To comply with the Regulations, the contours were due to be renewed in 2021.
+However, the traffic movements in 2021 did not reflect true numbers as air traffic was severely reduced due to Covid.
+BAL raised concerns with Defra and as a result Defra have allowed the Airport to use additional data from 2019 to make the results more representative of normal use.